-When it comes to the web, people rarely have much time or attention to spend too long reading information.
-Often they come to a website they think might provide the information they need, they quickly scan through headers and links to find what they are looking for and then move on to the next thing.
+When it comes to the web, people rarely have much time or attention to spend on reading information.
+Often people come to a website with a topic or question in mind, they quickly scan through headers, the first part of sentences, paragraphs, bullet points, links and decide whether they read more thoroughly or move on.

-Sometimes they will get distracted and move on to a completely different topic!
+Sometimes, they get distracted and move on to a completely different topic!

-So how can we respect our site visitors time and busy schedules? …or low attention spans even.
+So how can we respect our visitors’ time and busy schedules? …or low attention spans, even.

 Set a tone and use plain language

 Write conversationally in plain language, short sentences, short words, using headings and subheadings to draw attention to keywords and key phrases.

 Think about who you are talking to.
 The language you use should be inclusive and easy to follow for the reader.
 Avoid using complicated jargon, acronyms, a bureaucratic tone, unnecessary repetition or passive tense.

 When referring to acronyms, always use the full name first, followed by the acronym in brackets.